In-patient luxury rehab center in Thailand

 Hospital treatments for drug overdose are listed below.

-• Removal of substance out of the body: usually with activated charcoal, which works by binding the drug to prevent the body from absorbing it.
+• Removal of substance out of the body: This is usually done with activated charcoal, which works by binding the drug to prevent the body from absorbing it.

-• Administration of antidote (when possible): doctors may administer drugs such as naloxone to reverse the effects of an overdose.
+• Administration of antidote (when possible): Doctors are likely to administer drugs such as naloxone to reverse the effects of an overdose.

-• Admitting a patient into a hospital: once a patient’s life isn’t in danger and treatment in the ED is completed, a patient may be admitted into the hospital for further treatment.
+• Admitting a patient into a hospital: Once a patient’s life isn’t in danger and treatment in the ED is completed, a patient is admitted into the hospital for further treatment.
 The treatment depends on the effect of overdose or complications on the body.

-• Addiction treatment: many patients are enrolled in addiction treatment following an overdose.
-The treatment for substance use disorders is tailed to the special needs of each patient.
+• Addiction treatment: Numerous patients are enrolled in addiction treatment following an overdose.
+The treatment for substance use disorders is tailored to the special needs of each patient.
 In most cases, the treatment includes detox, inpatient or residential treatment, luxury rehabs, outpatient programs, and support groups.

 Is it possible to overcome drug overdose?

 Major support for overcoming drug overdose and addiction comes from therapy sessions.
 Therapy is integrated into inpatient and outpatient treatment programs.
-The exact type of therapy may vary, but in most cases, patients receive cognitive-behavioral therapy (CBT), individual counseling, group counseling, and also medication-assisted treatment (MAT).
+The exact type of therapy varies, but in most cases, patients receive cognitive-behavioral therapy (CBT), individual counseling, group counseling, and medication-assisted treatment (MAT).